fatmazayrek/Qt5_GUI_Development_for_Beginners/QMessageBox/Readme.md

 Hi everyone🎇

-In this example, I showed you how to use QMessageBox.
+In this example, I showed you how to use QMessageBox💡

 I created a simple QPushButton and if you clic this button, a MessageBox is opened.